Weighted Quadruped Leg Raise

 - 1

-Start in a quadruped position on your hands and knees, with your wrists under your shoulders and knees under your hips.
+Start on your hands and knees, with your hands directly under your shoulders and knees under your hips.

 - 2